Tejas-Bh/fsp/README.md

 ```

 ### Built-in parameters
-At the moment there's only one built-in parameter in the config file, called `error-template`.
+At the moment there's only one built-in parameter in the config file, called `error_template`.
 This file allows you to have a separate template for error pages, located in the `templates/` directory.
 ```toml
 # in config.toml